Axway/streams-open-docs/content/en/docs/install/_index.md

 ./kafka-generate-ssl.sh
 ```

-Then, create a secret which contains all the previously generated files
+Then, create a secret which contains all the previously generated files:

 ```sh
 export NAMESPACE="my-namespace"